CTCycle/XREPORT-radiological-reports-generator/README.md

   `settings/.env.example`.
 An existing `settings/.env` is never overwritten, and `.env` files are excluded by `.gitignore`.
 - SQLite mode (`EMBEDDED_DATABASE=true`):
-  - On application startup, if `<resource root>/database.db` does not exist, the app initializes the SQLite schema automatically.
+  - On application startup, the Alembic coordinator creates a missing database and upgrades an existing database to the checked-in head.
-  - If the file already exists, startup does not recreate, reset, reseed, or cross-validate it.
+  - An exact known legacy schema may be adopted; ambiguous or modified non-empty databases fail closed without mutation.
 - PostgreSQL mode (`EMBEDDED_DATABASE=false`):
-  - Normal startup only verifies a connection to the configured database and never creates or initializes it.
+  - Normal startup verifies the configured connection and applies pending revisions when permitted.
-  - Select option `4` in `start_on_windows.ps1` to create the configured database and schema explicitly.
+  - Select **Initialize database** in `start_on_windows.ps1` to run the same explicit initialization path without launching the UI.

+Public models may require a first-use download and verification.
+Keep network access available for a model that is not already cached; gated models additionally require the provider's access terms and credentials.
+Once verified, the local snapshot is reused on later launches.

 See also `assets/docs/` for architecture, runtime, operations, and troubleshooting guidance.